markjamesm/bookmark-tester/README.md

 ## Usage

 In order to use the Bookmark tester, first export your browser bookmarks to HTML, and then copy the HTML code into the bookmarkHTML variable inside BrowserBookmarks.swift.
-An example bookmarks HTML file for testing purposes can be [found here](https://github.com/markjamesm/markjamesm.github.io/blob/master/samplebookmarks.html).
+An example bookmarks HTML file for testing purposes is [included here](https://github.com/markjamesm/bookmark-tester/blob/master/samplebookmarks.html).

 ## Libraries